taylorsperry/trapper-keeper-ui/README.md

 -Mason: Feel good about finished product, all facets touched on

 -Edgar: Have completed project w/at least 50 tests passing.
-I want to everyone learn at something they feel weakest at.
+I want to help everyone learn at something they feel weakest at.

 #### Team strengths & collaboration styles (consider discussing your Pairin qualities here):